iamshadmirza/react-native-design-system/README.md

 This library needs `react-native-vector-icons` so go on and install that too to get all the cool icons.
 Check out [Install guide](https://github.com/oblador/react-native-vector-icons#installation).

 # Usage
-React Native Design System uses a centralized theme to provide consistency across all the component.
+React Native Design System uses a centralized theme to provide consistency across all the components.

 ### Step 1.
 Import ThemeProvider and theme then wrap your root component.
 This step is important.
 We are passing `theme` as context value that each component will access.